tbarracha/Angspire/README.md

 </table>

 ---

-## Theme-sync
+# Theme-sync
-This project comes with a "theme-sync.js" script which allows you to sync style variables.
+This project comes with a "theme-sync.js" script which allows you to sync style variables through node commands.

 **How to use theme-sync.js:**
 1. creates variables in "styles.scss"